tqandrade/snmp-fiberhome/README.md

 ## getOnuOpticalPower()

 **Description:** Returns information related to the signals, voltage, temperature and bias current of a particular ONU.
+If any of the input parameters is invalid, the return is `false`.

 **NOTE:** For EPON technology some (or all) values ​​may be returned as zero.